The UK government, in consultation with industry, has produced ‘COVID-19 secure’ guidance to help ensure workplaces are as safe as possible.

 Guidance for people who work in or run offices, contact centres and similar indoor environments here.

-Guidance for people who work in or run restaurants offering takeaway or delivery services here.
+Guidance for people who work in or run restaurants, pubs, bars, cafes or takeaways here.

 Shops and branches